UtaUtaUtau/straycat/README.md

  4. Change the `Tool2` resampler to the path of `straycat.py`.

  You can now open the `.ust` and use `straycat.py` as a resampler.
 You need to press cancel in the project properties when UTAU shows the project properties panel.
+## Running straycat server (UTAU and OpenUtau)
+ 1. To run straycat server run the straycat server script `python straycat.py`.
+ 2. Put `StrayCatRunner.exe` in your Resampelers folder (OpenUtau only) or wherever else you keep your resamplers.
+ 3. Put `libcurl.dll` in the same folder as `StrayCatRunner.exe` otherwise it will error out and not render anything.
+ 4. Set `StrayCatRunner.exe` as your Resampeler or Tool2 and call to render.

 ## Running throught terminal
  Most resamplers can take arguments to render a sample.
 This resampler only reads the terminal arguments.